MV10/mv10.github.io/_posts/2019-12-16-blazor-login-expiration-with-openid-connect.md

 });
 ```

 In an MVC program, this will require authentication througout the application by default, and every reasonable-looking attempt I've found online to get OIDC working with Blazor includes that snippet.
 Unfortunately, it's wrong, Blazor completely ignores this.
 You don't need it.
-In a project like ours, it _does_ apply the policy to the `_Host.cshtml` file because "real" Razor Pages live in MVC-land, but we reverse that with `[AllowAnonymous]` attribute, so it's useless to us.
-The `[AllowAnonymous]` attribute we added in the previous article is also not needed when the code above is removed.
+In a project like ours, it _does_ apply the policy to the `_Host.cshtml` file because "real" Razor Pages live in MVC-land, but we disable that policy with an `[AllowAnonymous]` attribute, so it's useless to us.
+Consequently, the `[AllowAnonymous]` attribute we added in the previous article is also not needed when the code above is removed.

 The downside is that Blazor currently has no way to require authenticated users for every page, at least not officially.
 In theory, you have to add this to the top of every `.razor` page in a Blazor application: